nikbearbrown/writing-guide-with-llms/chapters/18-navigating-rhetoric-in-real-life.md

 positions I took.
 ```

-**What this produces:** a one-page personal policy on LLM use in your public writing — articulated, written out, available for revision later.
-After this, you have a position you can return to as the remaining chapters' exercises ask you to publish work.
+**What this produces:** a one-page personal policy on LLM use in your public writing — in your voice, articulated, available for revision.
+After this, you have a position you can return to as the remaining chapters ask you to write for public audiences.

 **How to adapt this prompt:**